CarlosMontoyaHidalgo/CarlosMontoyaHidalgo/README.md

 ## 🚀💻 Technologies & Tools

-The technologies that I use are React, Next.js and Kotlin.
+The technologies that i use are React, Next.js and Kotlin.

 Currently I'm learning and reinforcing my knowledge in MySQL.